andyung17/seg4105_playground/tut01/README.md

 * Confusion in these roles creates a rippling effect even to other team members as the distinction between roles becomes vague / ambiguous
 * Meme:
     * Take a meme that contains themes of confusion and show that each variant are not distinguishable
+* Variations in what the role PM means
+    * Product manager
+    * Project manager
+    * Product owner
+* Hard to distinguish between them all
+* All seem to mean the exact same vs. function completely differently

 ## Research